Budapestby VisitCity Guides

 Budapest dental clinics offer high-quality care at 40-70% lower costs than Western countries

-Cosmetic surgery is another popular option, with procedures like facelifts costing around €2,000 compared to much higher prices elsewhere.
-Other sought-after treatments include orthopedic surgery, ophthalmology, and fertility treatments.
+Cosmetic surgery is another popular choice.
+Procedures like facelifts cost around €2,000 compared to much higher prices elsewhere.
+People also come for orthopedic surgery, eye treatments, and fertility procedures.

-If you're considering medical tourism to Budapest, research thoroughly and choose facilities with strong reputations for treating international patients.
+If you're thinking about medical tourism in Budapest, do your research carefully and pick places with good reputations for treating international patients.

 Practical Tips for Travelers

-Before traveling to Budapest, take these steps to ensure you're prepared for any healthcare needs:
+Before you come to Budapest, here's what we recommend doing to be ready for any healthcare needs:

 Hands organizing medications and supplies in a red travel medical kit